sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 ************

 ``PowerShell`` is very powerful scripting language, often used to automate routine tasks, which makes it an ideal target for *would-be hackers*.
-To mitigate this Microsoft limits PowerShell scripts can be executed, even though the individual ``cmdlets`` can always be executed.
+To mitigate this Microsoft limits PowerShell execution, even though the individual ``cmdlets`` can always be run.

 If your ``Get-ExecutionPolicy`` is like this
 ::